zddhub/zddhub.github.io/_posts/2022/2022-05-25-micro-frontends-for-mobile.md

 ### Downsides

-#### Build-time integration approache
+#### Build-time integration approach

 It's a major difference compared with micro frontends for the Web.
 Limited to the platform, we can do nothing to improve it.
-We've seen enough pain caused by such a lockstep release process in the microsevices age, but we still believe it can be manageable on mobile.
+We've seen enough pain caused by such a lockstep release process in the microservices age, but we still believe it can be manageable on mobile.

 On the contrary, Re-compiling and building will reduce the target size.

 #### Duplication

 It's an ideal model to put all functional capabilities in MFE env.
 In the real world, building full capabilities need years normally, but the user experience team moves fast.
 It's inevitable to reinvent wheels among independent teams.
-For instance, we have 5 different tracking solutions in our organization with 8 MFEs at the begining.
+For instance, we have 5 different tracking solutions in our organization with 8 MFEs at the beginning.

 And also, duplicated network requests are the second big problem.
 Multiplying the traffic of the requests will heave the service's burden.

 #### Complexity for small teams

 It seems obvious that micro frontends make things complex.
 There are more codebases, more pipelines, more services and more content.
 If you are working in a small team, it's a waste.
-Keep in mind to choose mirco frontends architecture for a big organization.
+Keep in mind to choose micro frontends architecture for a big organization.

 ### Conclusion